TransparencyInternationalLithuania/parasykjiems.lt/readme.txt

 # imports other data, which can be updated quite often (even daily)
 manage.py importAll

+# update source code on server.
+First command will download updates from bitbucket (but wont change anything).
+Second will update to newest changeset and will discard any uncomitted changes
+sudo hg pull
+sudo hg update --clean

 #runing server with nginx and gunicorn
 sudo python26 manage.py run_gunicorn 127.0.0.1:1234 --daemon